Brisppy/wireguard-pia-portforward/README.md

 # Optional
 If forwarding a port to a specific host:
 * SSH into the host to ensure it is working and the fingerprint is added.
+* Modify the LOCAL_INT variable of portforward.sh (Line 4) to be the Internet-connected interface (e.g eth0).
 * Add the portforward-check.sh script to crontab.
 > @hourly USER    /scripts/portforward-check.sh >> /var/log/portforward-check.log